How to find the best CIO Solution for your organisation.

 - Gives a competitive edge, allowing the business to mitigate risk and capitalise on opportunities their competitors may be unaware of.

 What are the disadvantages of hiring a full-time CIO?

-As many businesses seek a competitive advantage, the CIO skillset is a high demand allowing these senior professionals to pick and choose their roles to some extent, often pulling the big talent to the big brands.
+- The CIO skillset is in high demand – these senior professionals can pick and choose their roles to some extent

-However, many mid-market businesses may simply not have the requirements for a full-time CIO.
-Although the strategic direction and commercial focus will undoubtedly be of benefit, a less complex IT environment and a lower capacity for projects could mean a limited scope for change.
+- Although the strategic direction and commercial focus will undoubtedly be of benefit, a less complex IT environment and a lower capacity for projects could mean a limited scope for change

 2. Interim CIO

 Also known as a Contract CIO, an Interim CIO is an experienced technology leader who temporarily fills the CIO role.
 The average tenure is between six months to two years and an Interim CIO is usually bought in to tackle a specific challenge while the business transitions between permanent CIOs.
 However, they are also sometimes hired to support and mentor a newly hired or promoted CIO.

 An Interim CIO’s role typically falls into one of two camps: